alexbelgium/hassio-addons/spotweb/DOCS.md

 1. Check the logs of the add-on to see if everything went well.
 1. Carefully configure the add-on to your preferences, see the official documentation for for that.

+This addon will automatically configure and create the database.
+These steps can be skipped following the official documentation.
+All you have to do: enter your usenet server details and your download client (eg: nzbget).

 ## Configuration

 **Note**: _Remember to restart the add-on when the configuration is changed._